bw97/bw97.github.io/content/post/improving-performance.md

 toc: false
 ---

 I'm gonna be honest.
-Sometimes my performance are far from good.
+Sometimes my performance is far from good.
 Terrible, I mean.

 However, this won't prevent me from sharing my practice to maintain performance.
 I think it is helpful.
 My practice includes keeping work log and self assessment.